-From January through March 2022, an operator representing 3.8% and 3.3%, respectively, of total revenue (excluding the impact of write-offs) for the three months ended March 31, 2022 and 2021, did not pay its contractual amounts due under its lease agreement.
+From January through March 2022, an operator representing 3.8% and 3.4% of total revenue (excluding the impact of write-offs) for both the three months and six months ended June 30, 2022 and 2021, respectively, did not pay its contractual amounts due under its lease agreement.
 In March 2022, the lease with this operator was amended to allow for a short-term rent deferral for January through March 2022.
 The deferred rent balance accrues interest monthly at a rate of 5% per annum.
-This operator paid the contractual amount due under its lease agreement in April 2022.
-The operator is required to repay the deferred rent balance and accrued interest by December 31, 2022.
+This operator paid the contractual amount due under its lease agreement from April 2022 through June 2022.
 Omega holds a \$1.0 million letter of credit and a \$150.0 thousand security deposit from this operator.

-We also have a \$20.0 million revolving credit facility with this operator, and the operator paid contractual interest under the facility from January through April 2022.
-As of March 31, 2022, the total outstanding principal due under the credit facility was \$16.0 million.
-In April 2022, this operator borrowed an additional \$1.8 million under the credit facility.
-The credit facility is secured by a first lien on the accounts receivable of the operator.
+We have provided a \$20.0 million revolving credit facility to this operator, and the operator has paid contractual interest under the facility from January through June 2022.
+As of June 30, 2022, the total outstanding principal due under the credit facility was \$20.0 million.
+The credit facility is secured by a first lien on the operator's accounts receivable.

-In March 2022, another operator, representing 2.3% and 2.1%, respectively, of total revenue (excluding the impact of write-offs) for the three months ended March 31, 2022 and 2021, did not pay its contractual amounts due under its lease agreement.
-In April 2022, the lease with this operator was amended to allow the operator to apply its \$2.0 million security deposit toward payment of March 2022 rent and to allow for a short-term rent deferral for April, 2022 with regular rent payments required to resume in May 2022.
+In March 2022, an operator, representing 1.0% and 2.1% of total revenue (excluding the impact of write-offs) for the three months ended June 30, 2022 and 2021, respectively, and 1.6% and 2.1% of total revenue (excluding the impact of write-offs) for the six months ended June 30, 2022 and 2021, respectively, did not pay its contractual amounts due under its lease agreement.
+In April 2022, the lease with this operator was amended to allow the operator to apply its \$2.0 million security deposit toward payment of March 2022 rent and to allow for a short-term rent deferral for April 2022 with regular rent payments required to resume in May 2022.
+This operator paid contractual rent in May 2022, but failed to make the full contractual rent payment for June 2022.
+We placed this operator on a cash basis of revenue recognition during the second quarter of 2022 as collection of substantially all contractual lease payments due from them was no longer deemed probable.
+As a result, we wrote-off approximately \$8.3 million of straight-line rent receivables through rental income.